COR® FAQs

 While certified by the BCCSA, external auditors are independent consultants selected and paid for by the companies requesting their services.
 BCCSA recommends your company request quotes and references before making its decision.

 BCCSA offers a range of safety training courses which are delivered at various locations throughout the province.
-These courses are designed to assist companies of all types and sizes in establishing and maintaining effective health and safety program.
-Companies who are registered in the Construction Sector, as well as select aggregate and ready-mixed Classification Unit (CU) numbers can take our training at no cost!
+These courses are designed to assist companies of all types and sizes in establishing and maintaining an effective health & safety programs.
+Companies registered in the Construction Sector, as well as select aggregate and ready-mixed Classification Unit (CU) numbers can take many of our training at no cost!

-A company must achieve a minimum score of 80% overall (and at least 50% in each element) for the audit to have passed.
+A company must achieve a minimum score of 80% overall, and at least 50% in each element, to pass the audit.

-If the audit has failed, with an overall score of between 70% - 79% (or received less than 50% in any element), the company has the option to request a limited scope audit which will re-audit the element(s) that contributed to the original low audit score.
-BCCSA must be informed of the company’s intention to proceed with a limited scope audit and the limited scope audit must be performed within 90 calendar days of the original audit date.
+If the audit has failed with an overall score of between 70% and 79% (or less than 50% in any element), the company may request a limited-scope audit which will reaudit the element(s) that contributed to the low audit score.
+BCCSA must be informed of the company’s intention to proceed with a limited-scope audit and the limited-scope audit must be performed within 90 days of the original audit date.

-Yes, as BCCSA COR® program requirements differ with company size (i.e. under/over 20 employees), participating COR® companies must notify the BCCSA immediately of any changes.
+Yes, as BCCSA COR® program requirements differ with company size (19 or fewer employees or 20 or more employees), participating COR® companies must notify the BCCSA immediately of any changes.
+See The COR® Process for Small and Large COR® requirements.

 No, early COR® re-certification will only be recognized by the BCCSA under specific circumstances (e.g. change in Classification Unit number).
 The company must contact the BCCSA if a request for early re-certification is being sought and BCCSA will review your company’s particular circumstances with WorkSafeBC.

-As a member of the Canadian Federation of Construction Safety Associations (CFCSA), BCCSA has a signed agreement for temporary COR® reciprocity between all of the provincial construction safety associations.
+As a member of the Canadian Federation of Construction Safety Associations (CFCSA), BCCSA has an agreement for temporary COR® reciprocity between all provincial construction safety associations.
+See Interprovincial COR® Reciprocity for more details.

-If your firm holds a valid BCCSA COR® and is seeking temporary COR™ reciprocity from another provincial construction safety association, please contact the BCCSA at cor@bccsa.ca or toll free at 1-877-860-3675.
-BCCSA will complete and submit an application for COR® reciprocity on your firm’s behalf to the provincial construction safety association in which COR® reciprocity is being sought.
+If your company holds a valid BCCSA COR® and is seeking temporary COR® reciprocity from another provincial construction safety association, please contact the BCCSA at cor@bccsa.ca or toll-free at 1 (877) 860-3675.
+BCCSA will complete and submit an application for COR® reciprocity on your company’s behalf to the provincial construction safety association in which COR® reciprocity is being sought.

-As a member of the Canadian Federation of Construction Safety Associations (CFCSA), BCCSA has a signed agreement for temporary COR® reciprocity between all of the provincial construction safety associations.
+As a member of the Canadian Federation of Construction Safety Associations (CFCSA), BCCSA has an agreement for temporary COR® reciprocity between all provincial construction safety associations.
+See Interprovincial COR® Reciprocity for more details.

-The requirements to obtain a Letter of COR® Reciprocity from the BCCSA are:
+To obtain a Letter of COR® Reciprocity from the BCCSA:

-• The firm must not be currently operating in the province of BC
+• The company must not have a permanent base of operations in the province of BC.

-• The firm must contact the provincial construction safety association in which they hold a valid COR® and request that the association submit an application for COR® reciprocity on their behalf to the BCCSA
+• The company must contact the provincial construction safety association in which they hold a valid COR® and request that the association submit an application for COR® reciprocity on their behalf to the BCCSA.

 No, your company must complete the BCCSA COR® program requirements to achieve COR® status and incentive payment eligibility.

-By participating in the COR® program, a company allows their COR® Certifying Partner to conduct verification audits on the participating WorkSafeBC account number.
-Verification audits may be selected at random, triggered by internal quality assurance review findings, or at the request of WorkSafeBC to confirm the validity of a company’s COR® certification.
+Yes, by participating in the COR® program, a company allows their COR® Certifying Partner to conduct verification audits on the participating WorkSafeBC account number.
+These verification audits may be (1) selected at random; (2) triggered by internal quality assurance review findings; or (3) at the request of WorkSafeBC to confirm the validity of a company’s COR® certification.

-As a COR® Certifying Partner, the BCCSA, in accordance with the WorkSafeBC’s The COR® Program: Standard & Guidelines is required to perform periodic quality assurance audits on our qualified External Auditors to ensure their work is of an acceptable standard.
-This type of audit utilizes established practices to evaluate an external auditor’s performance and auditing skills.
+As a COR® Certifying Partner, the BCCSA, in accordance with WorkSafeBC’s The COR® Program: Standard and Guidelines, is required to perform periodic quality assurance audits on qualified External Auditors to ensure their work meets an acceptable standard.
+This type of audit uses established practices to evaluate an external auditor’s performance and auditing skills.

 If your company is chosen through the selection process, participation (including audit results) will not have an impact on your company’s COR® status or incentive payment eligibility.
 These audits are performed at no cost to the company and are conducted by the BCCSA (or an assigned representative).

-As a COR® Certifying Partner, the BCCSA, in accordance with WorkSafeBC’s The COR® Program: Standard & Guidelines , may be required to conduct a verification audit on your company’s health and safety management system.
-As part of the Certificate of Recognition (COR®) program’s on-going quality assurance activities, all COR® certified employers are reviewed annually by WorkSafeBC to determine the validity of their COR® certification.
-Triggers that could result in your company being subject to a verification audit include: high risk violations and program orders, injury rate analysis, and complaints.
+As a COR® Certifying Partner, the BCCSA, in accordance with WorkSafeBC’s The COR® Program: Standard and Guidelines, may be required to conduct a verification audit on your company’s health and safety management system.
+As part of the COR® program’s ongoing quality assurance activities, all COR®-certified employers are reviewed annually by WorkSafeBC to determine the validity of their COR® certification.
+Triggers that could result in a verification audit include high-risk violations and program orders, injury rate analysis, and complaints.
 If your company is required to undergo a WIVA, it will receive written notification from WorkSafeBC.
 The audit will be performed at no cost to the company and will be conducted by the BCCSA (or an assigned representative).

 COR® audits must be completed and submitted to the BCCSA within a maximum time-frame of 45 calendar days.
 The breakdown of this time-frame is as follows: